Ireland '23 - Day 17 - Last Day in Dublin

 On Sunday evening, again due to Marathon crowds at Camden Court, we enjoyed another uncrowded 6 pm dinner at Iveagh Garden Hotel, on our the last night in Dublin.

-NZ pulled off a beautiful end run play that went into the goal zone, for 5 pts. & the lead, but the runner had stepped out of bounds.
+NZ pulled off a beautiful end run play that went into the goal zone, for 5 pts. & the lead, but the runner barely stepped out of bounds.
 In the end it was South Africa 12 & New Zealand 11.

 Postscript - end of the trip

-Pacific Red Maple out front |
+Maple out front |

 Photo note - (other than web shots) all photos were taken with a Canon G16.